DaithiMartin/data_vis_project4/README.md

 ## Project Structure
 ---

-Included are all files used to process the data and the original data file.
+This project is contained in the repository: https://github.com/DaithiMartin/data_vis_project4 Included are all files used to process the data and the original data file.

 For the marked up figure, please refer to annotated_network.pdf in the repository.